codeforequity-at/botium-connector-webdriverio/README.md

 * Starting a selector with _setvalue:_ will set the value of an input field.
 Value and input field selector are part of the element: _setvalue:value-to-set:my-field-selector_
 * Starting a selector with _addvalue:_ will append the value to an input field.
 Value and input field selector are part of the element: _addvalue:value-to-append:my-field-selector_
 * When using _Enter_ as value then the Enter key will be sent instead

+Other special meaning:
+* _pause:1000_ will pause for 1 second (1000ms)
+* _dumphtml_ will dump the current page source to the botiumwork directory

 ### WEBDRIVERIO_INPUT_ELEMENT
 [Webdriver selector](https://webdriver.io/docs/selectors.html) for the input text field